elunna/nerfhack-changelog/README.md

 * Lost Tomb branch: 2 lost tomb levels
 * Moloch's Temple branch: 2 moloch's temple levels
 * Wyrm Caves branch
-|
-### Shop Changes
-* Shopkeeper's real name may be used in cursing shoplifters message (xNetHack).

-**New shop: Junk Shop**
-* Ported from SpliceHack
-* This counts as a general store that is usually pre-populated with a bunch of junky items.

-**New shop: Collectible Card Game Company**
-* This shop only spawns for cartomancers and features a large variety of summon cards, with the occasional deck box or backpack.
-Takes the place of most food and weapon shops.

 ### Castle changes